Yiluan/AWGIM/README.md

 The feature embeddings for miniImageNet and tieredImageNet can be downloaded from https://github.com/deepmind/leo.
 We include the miniImageNet data here.

-Run
+5-way 1-shot experiments on miniImageNet:

 `python main.py`

-for 5-way 1-shot experiments on miniImageNet.

 The hyper-parameters can be tuned in `main.py` and AWGIM is in `model.py`.